11551 Forest Central Drive, Suite 300 - Dallas, TX 75243

 When a trucking company in Dallas engages in interstate transportation, adherence to the FMCSA hours of service rules is mandatory for its truck drivers.
 If you can demonstrate that your accident resulted from a violation of these trucking safety rules, the responsibility for the crash is likely to fall on the trucking company for their reckless actions.

-With our seasoned team of Dallas truck accident lawyers by your side, it’s possible to hold the negligent parties accountable and secure the maximum financial compensation you deserve for your injuries and losses.
+With our seasoned team of Dallas Truck Accident Attorneys by your side, it’s possible to hold the negligent parties accountable and secure the maximum financial compensation you deserve for your injuries and losses.

 What Damages can be recovered in a Dallas Truck Injury or Wrongful Death Case?